Skip to main content

 Explanation and How to Use This

 Every adjuster who handles your claim — including independent adjusters brought in after a catastrophe from other states — is required to have been trained on these regulations and to have certified under penalty of perjury that they understand them.
-When an adjuster tells you “we don't have to do that” or “that's not how it works in California,” they are either violating this regulation (by being insufficiently trained) or they are knowingly misrepresenting the regulations to you (which is itself a violation of §790.03(h)(1) — misrepresenting policy provisions).
+When an adjuster tells you “we do not have to do that” or “that is not how it works in California,” they are either violating this regulation (by being insufficiently trained) or they are knowingly misrepresenting the regulations to you (which is itself a violation of §790.03(h)(1) — misrepresenting policy provisions).
 After a major wildfire, when carriers bring in hundreds of out-of-state adjusters, this regulation is particularly relevant.
-“My adjuster didn't know the rule” is not a defense — it is a separate violation.
+“My adjuster did not know the rule” is not a defense — it is a separate violation.

 Section 2695.7 — Standards for Prompt, Fair and Equitable Settlements